MontiCore/object-diagram/REPORT.md

 This is the pretty-printed `PlantUML` model by the ODPlantUMLTool

-3. Generate an image representing the `Object Diagram` from the pretty printed `PlantUML` Model.
+**3. Generate an image representing the `Object Diagram` from the pretty printed `PlantUML` Model.**
 1. The tool use suitable PlantUML Java libraries to take the pretty printed `PlantUML` model as input and generate an image representing the `Object Diagram`.
 2. Detailed Implementation can be found here: [generateImage](src/main/java/de/monticore/ODPlantUMLTool.java)

 ![*Figure 2:* Generation of Object Diagram from PlantUML Model.](doc/pics/Generate.png)